metio/terraform-provider-k8s/docs/data-sources/multicluster_crd_antrea_io_resource_export_v1alpha1_manifest.md

 Optional:

 - `icmp` (Attributes) ICMPProtocol matches ICMP traffic with specific ICMPType and/or ICMPCode.
 Allfields could be used alone or together.
-If all fields are not provided, thismatches all ICMP traffic. (see [below for nested schema](#nestedatt--spec--cluster_network_policy--ingress--to_services--icmp))
+If all fields are not provided, thismatches all ICMP traffic. (see [below for nested schema](#nestedatt--spec--cluster_network_policy--ingress--protocols--icmp))
 - `igmp` (Attributes) IGMPProtocol matches IGMP traffic with IGMPType and GroupAddress.
-IGMPType mustbe filled with:IGMPQuery    int32 = 0x11IGMPReportV1 int32 = 0x12IGMPReportV2 int32 = 0x16IGMPReportV3 int32 = 0x22If groupAddress is empty, all groupAddresses will be matched. (see [below for nested schema](#nestedatt--spec--cluster_network_policy--ingress--to_services--igmp))
+IGMPType mustbe filled with:IGMPQuery    int32 = 0x11IGMPReportV1 int32 = 0x12IGMPReportV2 int32 = 0x16IGMPReportV3 int32 = 0x22If groupAddress is empty, all groupAddresses will be matched. (see [below for nested schema](#nestedatt--spec--cluster_network_policy--ingress--protocols--igmp))

-<a id="nestedatt--spec--cluster_network_policy--ingress--to_services--icmp"></a>
+<a id="nestedatt--spec--cluster_network_policy--ingress--protocols--icmp"></a>
-### Nested Schema for `spec.cluster_network_policy.ingress.to_services.icmp`
+### Nested Schema for `spec.cluster_network_policy.ingress.protocols.icmp`

 Optional: